Assessments.

 • You can use the time with the instructor to practice and/or get feedback - be ready to take notes.

-• On the 4th song you will be recorded dancing the material with your instructor.
+• During 1 song you will be recorded dancing the curriculum material with your instructor.

 How to prepare: